VinLOD-Saga/VinLOD-Saga/README.md

 ---

 ## ✨ About
-*VinLOD-Saga* was made for the course Information Science and Cultural Heritage (2025) with [Professor Francesca Tomasi](https://www.unibo.it/sitoweb/francesca.tomasi/en) and [Professor Marilena Daquino](https://www.unibo.it/sitoweb/marilena.daquino2/en) for the Master's degree of Digital Humanities and Digital Knowledge at the University of Bologna.
+*VinLOD-Saga* was made for the course Information Science and Cultural Heritage for the 2024/2025 academic year, with [Professor Francesca Tomasi](https://www.unibo.it/sitoweb/francesca.tomasi/en) and [Professor Marilena Daquino](https://www.unibo.it/sitoweb/marilena.daquino2/en) for the Master's degree of Digital Humanities and Digital Knowledge at the University of Bologna.

 It explores the characters, places, and events of _Vinland Saga_, connecting them to real-world cultural heritage objects, creating a linked-open dataset (LOD).
 The goal is to make information about characters, places, and events openly accessible and interlinked.